paulwalczewski/react-redux-3dviewer/README.md

 <a href='http://react3dviewer.aurity.co'><img src='http://react3dviewer.aurity.co/screenshot_1.jpg' alt='react+redux 3d viewer' /></a>

 Sample implementantion of 3Dviewer react component.
-It can be used, for example, to display products in full 3D.
+It can be used, for example, to display products in full 3D (babylonjs models) or 360 degree rotatable images (sets of jpeg/png files).

 <strong>Demo</strong>
 <a href='http://react3dviewer.aurity.co'>http://react3dviewer.aurity.co</a>